 Check your homeowner's insurance to see how you are covered during the move, and if you need additional insurance from the mover.
 Also, find out what paperwork (receipts, appraisals, and photos) you might need to file a claim in case of loss.

-Keep important papers with you.
-Your list of "important" papers might include birth certificates, school records, mover estimates, new job contacts, utility company numbers, recent bank records, current bills, phone lists, closing papers, realtor info, maps, and more.
+Keep important papers with you: birth certificates, school records, mover estimates, new job contacts, utility company numbers, recent bank records, current bills, phone lists, closing papers, realtor info, maps, and more.
 Don't leave these with the mover.
 Keep them with you.

 Moving may not be fun, but planning ahead will go a long way toward making the process bearable.